-The name may sound scary, but it has been shortened to DHEA.
+The name may seem a bit difficult to pronounce, we understand, and perhaps that’s why it has been shortened to DHEA.
 This hormone is produced by the human body, which is secreted by the adrenal glands.
 There are contradictory opinions on the efficacy of DHEA for women since it poses more harm than good when a woman has substantial reserves of her ovaries.
 Additional DHEA supplementation, in this case, can lead to side effects like facial hair growth, disturbance in menstrual cycles, and so on.
 However, for women who have low ovarian reserves, DHEA supplementation is quite beneficial, especially when going for IVF.

 4. Coenzyme Q10

 Also termed as CoQ10, it is an enzyme which can boost fertility.
 But there doesn’t seem to be any specific study or research of its effects on humans.
 Nevertheless, tests have been conducted on animals, and supplementation of CoQ10 improved the quality of eggs of those animals.
 CoQ10 also improves the sperm count in men.
 The sperm are better-shaped and have higher motility as well.

 A popular herbal supplement, vitex agnus-castus is generally referred to as chasteberry in layman’s terms.
 Vitex is a well-known fertility supplement that improves the reproductive health of women.
 It is known to provide relief from the common discomforts experienced at the onset of menstruation.
 It streamlines the menstrual cycles, which improves ovulation, and ultimately, the chances of pregnancy.